-- the maximum grant amount to be paid

-- any financial contributions you must make

-- any financial contribution provided by a third party
+- the maximum grant amount to be paid - any financial contributions you will make, if any - any financial contribution provided by a third party.

 We will not exceed the maximum grant amount under any circumstances.
 If you incur extra costs, you must meet them yourself.